UnosquareCOE/graduate-challenge/python/README.md

 3. We can start the virtualenv with `source bin/activate` on macOS or Linux and `.\venv\Scripts\activate` on windows.

 ### Steps to run
+1. Run the following command to install packages: `pip install -r requirements.txt`
-1. Run the following command to start up the application: `python main.py`
+2. Run the following command to start up the application: `python main.py`
-2. (optional) Run the following command to execute the unit tests: `python -m unittest`
+3. (optional) Run the following command to execute the unit tests: `python -m unittest`

 The app should now be available at: `http://localhost:4567`